 Hidden Labour Costs Most Homeowners Miss

-The labour line items most often missed in initial quotes include:
+These are the labour line items most often absent from initial quotes:

 Building a contingency of 10% to 15% into the labour budget covers most of these surprises without forcing a mid-project compromise on finishes.